Installation

 pip install ultrack

-You can check if the installation was successful by running:
+You can verify the installation by running:

 ultrack --help